sergeshustoff/dikt/README.md

 Create module and declare provided dependencies.
 Use `resolve()` function in places where you need your dependencies provided/created.
-Use `@ProvidesMembers`, `@InjectByConstructors` and `@InjectSingleByConstructors` annotations or `Injectable` interface to control how dependencies are provided and what classes can be created by primary constructors.
+Use `@ProvidesMembers`, `@InjectByConstructors` and `@InjectSingleByConstructors` annotations, or `Injectable` and `InjectableSingleInScope<Scope>` interfaces to control how dependencies are provided and what classes can be created by primary constructors.

 #### Example:
 ```kotlin